containerum/containerum/README.md

 ## Overview

-Containerum is an open source platform for the complete management of Kubernetes clusters.
-Containerum features tools for simple CI/CD pipelines setup, revision control, and role management.
+Containerum is a Web UI for Kubernetes.
+Containerum includes tools for simple CI/CD pipelines setup and team management.
 Release notes are available [here](https://docs.containerum.com/release-notes/platform/).

 - Runs on top of any Kubernetes cluster
-- Managed via CLI or intuitive Web UI
-- Imports the resources already existing in Kubernetes
+- Imports the resources already existing in Kubernetes clusters

 ![web-ui](/web-ui.png)

-Containerum consists of several components:
+Containerum UI consists of several components:

 * [**api-gateway**](https://github.com/containerum/gateway) provides routing for Containerum components
-* [**user-manager**](https://github.com/containerum/user-manager) is a service for managing users, groups, credentials, blacklists for Containerum
+* [**user-manager**](https://github.com/containerum/user-manager) is a service for managing users, groups, credentials for Containerum
 * [**resource**](https://github.com/containerum/resource) manages Kubernetes namespace objects: deployments, ingresses, etc.
 * [**permissions**](https://github.com/containerum/permissions) manage user access to enable teamwork
 * [**kube-api**](https://github.com/containerum/kube-api) is a set of API for communication between Containerum and K8s
 * [**auth**](https://github.com/containerum/auth) handles user authorization and token management
 * [**mail**](https://github.com/containerum/mail) is a mail server and newsletter template manager
-* [**ui**](https://github.com/containerum/ui) is the Web User Interface for Containerum
+* [**ui**](https://github.com/containerum/ui) is the GUI for Containerum
 * [**solutions**](https://github.com/containerum/solutions) is a service for launching pre-built application configurations
-* [**volume-manager**](https://github.com/containerum/volume-manager) is storage class manager
+* [**volume-manager**](https://github.com/containerum/volume-manager) is a storage class manager
-* [**nodeMetrics**](https://github.com/containerum/nodeMetrics) is Prometheus-based service for monitoring the node resource utilization
+* [**nodeMetrics**](https://github.com/containerum/nodeMetrics) is a Prometheus-based service for monitoring the node resource utilization
-* [**events-api**](https://github.com/containerum/events-api) is an API that formats events data from the DB and passes it to Containerum Platform
+* [**events-api**](https://github.com/containerum/events-api) is an API that formats events data from the DB and passes it to Containerum
 * [**kube-events**](https://github.com/containerum/kube-events) sources events from the Kubernetes cluster and writes them in the database
-* [**kube-importer**](https://github.com/containerum/kube-importer) is a service that imports pre-existing Kubernetes objects to Containerum Platform
+* [**kube-importer**](https://github.com/containerum/kube-importer) is a service that imports pre-existing Kubernetes objects to Containerum
-* [**chkit**](https://github.com/containerum/chkit) is CLI for Containerum
+* [**chkit**](https://github.com/containerum/chkit) is a CLI for Containerum

 and 2 databases:
 * MongoDB